hmlio/spamsink/README.md

 The volume mapped into the container as /opt/spamsink/mails will be the folder where the received mails will be saved, one file per email, the naming configured to be "dincoming-%Y%%m%d%H%M.some_pseudo_random_id>"

-Once the container run, a connection can be established:
+Once the container runs, a connection can be established:

 ```
 $ telnet localhost 25